 The final geological wonder we came to on the Snӕfellsnes Peninsula was the Berserkjahraun Lava Field.
 The remains of four local volcanoes blanket more than five square miles of area.
 Seemingly every inch of the once destructive lava flow now hosts a pale green moss.
-The incredibly soft moss seems to compensate for the jagged rocks that are its home.
+The incredibly soft moss is totally antithetical to the jagged rocks that are its home.

 A few of our most unique sights were complements of the Snӕfellsnes Peninsula, and the tour of Iceland would not have been the same without it.
-From hot springs to seals and an expanse of escaped magma, this detour is one full of wonder and beauty.
-A campsite may be few and far between at times, but a breathtaking view of our Earth’s magnificent features never were.
+From hot springs to seals and an expanse of escaped magma, this detour was full of wonder and beauty.
+A campsite may be few and far between at times, but a breathtaking view of our Earth’s magnificent features never was.

-Our eight-day trip through the land of fire and ice started in the capital city of Reykjavik.
-Iceland is a country of only 300,000 people but its tourism industry is absolutely booming right now.
-As we wandered around the city on a Thursday afternoon, the streets were filled with people; and every store we went into was overflowing with tourists.
+Our eight day trip through the land of fire and ice started in the capital city of Reykjavik.
+Iceland is a country of only 300,000 people, but its tourism industry is absolutely booming.
+As we wandered around the city on a Thursday afternoon, the streets were filled with people, and every store we went into was overflowing with tourists.

 We started our day at the iconic Hallgrimskirkja Church.
 Even though we were being pelted with cold rain, we stood outside in awe at this house of worship's architecture.
 The inside of the church was just as beautiful as the outside.
 The large chapel was filled with sounds from giant organ pipes.
 The sounds bounced off the high-arched ceiling and stained glass windows as a church member played.

-The abstract, stainless steel structure is on the Atlantic Ocean and portrays the native roots for exploration and discovery.
-The Sun Voyager was created to encompass the idea of new lands yet to be found and the promise of home, freedom, and progress; and it does a wonderful job expressing these sentiments.
+The abstract, stainless steel structure is on the Atlantic Ocean and symbolizes the native roots for exploration and discovery.
+The Sun Voyager was created to encompass the idea of new lands yet to be found and the promise of home, freedom, and progress.
 From the structure we could see the Harpa Concert Hall which was our next stop.